Tax Tips for Low-Income Filers

 The IRS will allow you to take an IRA deduction as a low-income taxpayer, even if both you and your spouse are covered by retirement plans at work.
 There are limits that can restrict the deductibility of your contribution in certain cases, but those limits are well above the level of a low-income taxpayer.

-For example, if you were a single filer covered by a retirement plan at work, you could still deduct your full IRA contribution with a modified adjusted gross income as high as $58,000.
-The single-filer deduction phases out as your income increases to $68,000.
-As a couple filing jointly, the limit would jump to $92,000, as of 2012 with the deduction phasing out as your joint income reaches $127,000.
+For example, in 2013 if you were a single filer covered by a retirement plan at work, you could still deduct your full IRA contribution with a modified adjusted gross income as high as $59,000.
+The single-filer deduction phases out as your income increases to $69,000.
+As a couple filing jointly, the limit would jump to $95,000, with the deduction phasing out as your joint income reaches $115,000.

 The only time a low income might cause problems with your IRA deduction is if you are married and filing separately.
 In that instance, you can't take a full deduction on an IRA contribution, regardless of your coverage at work.
 You could take a partial deduction with an MAGI of up to $10,000 only.
 Beyond that, you couldn't take any deduction at all.